gtercero/NS-assessment/README.md

 Running the web app
 1-Copy the link of the repository and clone it in Visual Studio Code.
 2-Add assets to build (C# extensions) if VS Code request them.
-3-Execute from the terminal
-//to add packages
+3-Open a new terminal
+4-Change directory
+cd 'NS App'
-dotnet add package Microsoft.Azure.Cosmos --version 3.32.0
-dotnet add package WindowsAzure.Storage --version 9.3.3
+5-Add packages if it's necessary dotnet add package Microsoft.Azure.Cosmos --version 3.32.0 dotnet add package WindowsAzure.Storage --version 9.3.3 6-Enable user-secrets
-//to enable user-secrets
 dotnet user-secrets init
-//create the environment variables mencioned early as user secrets (detail will be attach to the email).
+7-Create the environment variables mencioned early as user secrets (detail will be attach to the email).
-3-Execute dotnet run.
+8-Execute dotnet run.